erento/angular-api-client/README.md

 - __method__

-  Method defines HTTP method.
-It requires enum value of `RequestMethod` from `@angular/http`.
+  The property method defines the HTTP method.
+It requires the enum value of `RequestMethod` from `@angular/http`.

 - __url__